rasaviharhouse/rasaviharhouse/README.md

 - 👋 Hi there!
 I’m Vignesh Ramesh.
-- 👀 I’m interested in Software development, Machine Learning, and Deep Learning.
+- 👀 I’m interested in Software Engineering, Machine Learning, and Deep Learning.
 - 🌱 I’m currently learning a bit of everything in my areas of interest.
 - 💞️ I’m looking to collaborate on tech related stuff.
 - 📫 Reach out to me on [@linkedin](https://www.linkedin.com/in/vigneshramesh1/).